| || |

 April 13, 2014 - Ray Tsuchiyama

-Maui’s Nikkei population is barely 8% of the current 160,000 residents, but before the Pacific War, about one in four Maui residents were Nikkei.
+Maui’s Nikkei population is barely 8% of the current 160,000 residents, but before the Pacific War, more than one in four Maui residents were Nikkei.

 But for anybody interested in insights to this “lost world” of Japanese Maui, there are four novels published by a Maui-born and –raised writer named Milton Murayama, who could not get 1940s – 50s Maui out of his mind, even when he left Maui and never returned to live on Maui.